j-miyake/Japanese-word-rankings/README.md

 ### LISENCE

-All of the files in this repository is available under `CC0 1.0 Universal`(Public Domain Lisence).
+All of the files in this repository are available under `CC0 1.0 Universal`(Public Domain Lisence).
 Read [LISENCE.txt](https://raw.githubusercontent.com/j-materials/Japanese-word-rankings/master/LISENCE.txt) for more information.

 ### Acknowledge